Immigration updates

 If you will study in Canada for more than 6 months, it is important that you always have a valid study permit and that you extend it before it expires if you need more time to finish your studies.
 You are responsible for ensuring you have a valid study permit.
 Our reminder system was built to help you stay on top of your document expiry dates.

 Study permits are not travel documents.
-If you apply for a study permit outside Canada and it is approved, most students will automatically be issued a Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA), depending on your country of citizenship, which allows you to travel to Canada.
+If you apply for a study permit outside Canada and it is approved, you will automatically be issued a Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA), depending on your country of citizenship, which allows you to travel to Canada.
 US citizens are exempt from TRVs and eTAs.
 If you apply for a study permit extension inside Canada and require a TRV, it is a two step process: you will first need to apply for a study permit extension, then after your extension is approved you must submit a separate application for a TRV.
 If you require an eTA when you extend your study permit, it will be issued automatically.

 Some students are also study permit exempt.